 Project-Based Pricing

-This model prices each particular project or one-time task.
+Businesses opting for a project-based model pay a set price based on each particular project or one-time task.
 It’s a project-based billing system where costs are determined by the scope and duration of the project, making it suitable for businesses with temporary IT requirements.
 This allows for transparent budgeting and targeted resource use.

 Customized Pricing